 - The book twists the original Ramayana and compromises too much on facts.

-- The book is a deliberate attempt to fan anti-brahaminism, North-Indian hatred and, in essence, hold ‘historical injustice’ as a major cause for every ill of the society.
+- The book is a deliberate attempt to fan anti-Brahminism, North-Indian hatred and, in essence, hold ‘historical injustice’ as a major cause for every ill of the society.

-- The book is huge collection of imaginations stirred by centuries of bitterness of cast system in Indian society of the last millennium.
+- The book is a huge collection of imaginations stirred by centuries of the bitterness of caste system in Indian society of the last millennium.

-- The author has gone too far to make the Devas look as the ultimate evil.
+- The author has gone too far to make the Devas look like the ultimate evil.